mozilla-platform-ops/snakepit_puppet/README.md

   - future: manage users on the hosts
 - bolt
   - figure out how to apply roles and test (used for initial convergence, and worker post convergence)
+    - won't do interpolated hiera data... why bother then...?
+      - just use puppet provisioner from ronin-puppet.
 - package configuration code
   - Test updating instances... will running the install script just work?
     - i.e. start with 11-4 and upgrade to 11-5